smbowler/catstagram/README.md

 # Catstagram
-A full-stack of a web-based application.
+A full-stack of a web-based application, modeled after Instagram but with cats.

 ## First, Answer This Question
 *Start here young padouan and riddle us this question:*